2001 Canadian Grand Prix: Post-race

+McLaren CEO Ron Dennis said that he was quite impressed with how Coulthard handled his suspension problem, "To have a problem like he had, to continue to race and maintain a strong pace requires a mixture of courage and tenacity."
+Alesi remarked that his fifth-place finish was the best birthday gift he could have received.
+Prost team owner Alain Prost stated that the squad had experienced "an intense happiness" over their performance in the race, adding, "More than just two essential points for us, this result is the confirmation of our performance in Monaco, of our motivation and our potential."
+Button and Fischella apologised to each other following their collision on the first lap and the technical director of Benetton Mike Gascoyne insisted that neither driver was to blame.
+Irvine said that he accepted "two-third of the blame" for his accident with Heidfeld on lap two.
+Heidfeld said Irvine was wholly responsible for the collision.

-The result of the race meant Michael Schumacher maintained his lead at the top of the Drivers' Championship with 58 points.
-Coulthard was still in second but his retirement meant Schumacher increased his lead to eighteen points and Barrichello kept the third position.
-Ralf Schumacher stayed in the fourth position despite his victory and Häkkinen's podium finish allowed him to advance into fifth place in the standings.
-In the Constructors' Championship, Ferrari increased their advantage over McLaren to thirty-six points.
-Williams maintained third with 28 points.
-Sauber moved past their rivals Jordan in the battle for fourth place with nine rounds left in the season.
+The result of the race meant Michael Schumacher maintained his lead at the top of the World Drivers' Championship with 58 championship points.
+Coulthard was still in second but his retirement meant Schumacher increased his lead to 18 championship points and Barrichello kept third position.
+Ralf Schumacher stayed in fourth position despite his victory and Häkkinen's podium finish allowed him to advance into fifth place in the standings.
+In the World Constructors' Championship, Ferrari increased their advantage over McLaren to 36 championship points.
+Williams maintained third with 28 championship points.
+Sauber overtook Jordan in the battle for fourth with nine rounds left in the season.
 At the FIA Prize Giving Ceremony in Monte Carlo on 15 December, the organiser of the Canadian Grand Prix, Normand Legault was awarded the prize of Best Promoter.

 Race classification

 Drivers who scored championship points are denoted in bold.